 These are inspired by the ML view of data analysis framed as an optimization problem.
 Examples include Entropy Balancing, Genetic Matching, Stable Weights, and Residual Balancing.
 The last approach combines balancing with a regression adjustment to reduce extrapolation when estimating the counterfactuals for the treatment group.
 Some of these methods were designed with a low dimensional setting in mind, but they still carry the spirit of ML type of thinking.

 Propensity score methods rely on correctly specifying the PS model.
 In low-dimensional settings, it is possible to estimate it nonparametrically.
 In practice, however, this is unrealistic when data scientists have access to continuous or even bunch of discrete covariates.
 Can ML methods come to the rescue?

 In principle, yes.
 A major challenge in this context, however, is the choice of a loss function.
-In the ML world, loss functions target measures of fit (e.g., Root Mean Squared Error, log likelihood, etc.) but these would be problematic here as they do not aim at balancing covariates important to reduce bias.
-Thus, these methods do not perform very well unless used with tons of caution.
+In the ML world loss functions target measures of fit (e.g., Root Mean Squared Error, log likelihood, etc.) but these would be problematic here as they do not aim at balancing covariates important to reduce bias.
+Thus, these methods do not perform very well unless used with much caution.

 ML Methods for the Outcome Model

 We can also estimate treatment effects directly by modelling the outcome variable.
 This also requires correct model specification, and even then, it is prone to extrapolation in finite samples.
 Examples include Bayesian Additive Regression Trees (BART) and other ensemble methods.